Note: 2 lectures, §7.2–7.3 in [EP], §6.2 and §6.3 in [BD]

 Subsection6.2.2Solving ODEs with the Laplace transform

-Notice that the Laplace transform turns differentiation into multiplication by \(s\text{.}\) Let us see how to apply this fact to differential equations.
+Notice that the Laplace transform turns differentiation into multiplication by \(s\text{.}\) It is this property that makes it useful to apply the transform to differential equations.

 The procedure for linear constant coefficient equations is as follows: Take an ordinary differential equation in the time variable \(t\text{.}\) Apply the Laplace transform to transform the equation into an algebraic (non differential) equation in the frequency domain.
 All the \(x(t)\text{,}\)\(x'(t)\text{,}\)\(x''(t)\text{,}\) and so on, will be converted to \(X(s)\text{,}\)\(sX(s) - x(0)\text{,}\)\(s^2X(s) - sx(0) - x'(0)\text{,}\) and so on.
 Solve the equation for \(X(s)\text{.}\) Then taking the inverse transform, if possible, find \(x(t)\text{.}\)